-A summary of the objectives for 2018/19 and corresponding outcomes are set out below.
+A summary of the objectives for 2018/19 and corresponding outcomes are set out on the following pages in table 1.
 The University carbon emissions for 2018/19 were 48,970 tonnes of carbon, which represents a reduction of 26% against the 2005/6 baseline and 40% against our peak emissions during 2009/10.
 The estate has grown by 3.2% over the same period.
-The impact of the carbon reduction programme has been recognised by several national and international awards.
+The impact of the carbon reduction programme has been recognised by several national and international awards1.